Skip to main content

 Do not start the fire until the tub is not full of water.
 The heaters must never be lit when the tub is empty or not full.
 Heating a half-empty tub can lead to damaging the heater or fiberglass/acrylic shell.
 The Warranty does not cover damage caused by use of heater without proper level of water in the tub.

-• You should not use our products alone.
+• You should not use the hot tub alone.

 • If you feel sleepy or uncomfortable, you should exit the hot tub immediately and cool down in the fresh air.

-• It is recommended to drink plenty of water before and after hot tub.
+• It is recommended to drink plenty of water before and after using the hot tub.

 If water temperature rises above 50 degrees of Celsius, it will damage the fibreglass shell, as the shell becomes softer and causes deformation.